NTUA-Edge-Robotics/YoloAccuracy/README.md

 The script is meant to work with the [People Overhead dataset](https://www.kaggle.com/datasets/hifrom/people-overhead).
 To use another dataset, `dataset_utils.py` should be updated to retrieve the proper actual classes.

-## Data Visualization
+## Accuracy Visualization

-The following scripts will produce a graphic that is shown to the user.

-### Visualize Accuracy

-The API of the script can be found using `visualize_accuracy.py -h`.

-### Visualize Inference Time

-The API of the script can be found using `visualize_inference_time.py -h`.
+The following script will produce a graphic of the predictions accuracy according to the height and the quality factor.
+The API of the script can be found using `python visualize_accuracy.py -h`.

 ## What could be improved